-Just like candy canes at Christmas, after Easter you’ll probably have leftover Robin Eggs candy.
+Just like candy canes at Christmas, after Easter you’ll probably have leftover robin eggs candy.
 This easy drop cookie recipe puts it to good use!
-Paired with toasted coconut and vanilla sugar cookies, the malted chocolate flavor of Robin Eggs is delicious here.
+Paired with toasted coconut and vanilla sugar cookies, the malted chocolate flavor of robin eggs is delicious here.

 But you don’t have to wait until after Easter to make them.
 These cookies are a lovely addition to your springtime holiday dessert table!

-My Easter Cookies with Robin Eggs Candy and Toasted Coconut are crispy outside and chewy inside.
+These easy drop cookies are crispy outside and chewy inside.
 (My favorite cookie texture!)
 However, if you prefer a thicker cookie, I give easy instructions in the recipe card below on how to achieve that.

 These pretty spring cookies are great for Easter or any springtime gathering!